kennneth1/hugging-llm-flask-app/README.md

 ### Sending a Message

-To send a message to the chatbot, make a POST request to `/api/chatbot` with the following JSON payload:
+Handles POST request to `/api/chatbot` with the following JSON payload:

 ```json
 {